Guide written by:

 Decorative outdoor lighting

 Decorative lighting is not designed to be practical but rather to add aesthetic appeal to your garden, deck, garden, pathways and so on.
-This type of outdoor lighting can also be used to showcase your plants or the architecture of your home.
+This type of outdoor lighting can also be used to show off your plants or the architecture of your home.

 These days, most outdoor lighting uses LED technology which is low energy, lightweight and can even be wireless!
 Available in a range of designs and colours, decorative lighting is perfect for adding a touch of style to a garden or pathway.